 Significant volumes of money move between the United States and India regularly.
 In 2016, more than U.S. $10.65 billion was sent from the U.S. to India as remittances, and around U.S. $6 million was sent in the opposite direction.
 Bilateral trade of goods and services between the two countries amounted to around U.S. $126 billion in 2017.

 Comparing dollar to rupee exchange rates provided by different overseas money transfer companies is crucial if you plan to send money from the U.S. to India or the other way around.
 For example, if you compare exchange rates offered by XOOM and Remitly, you will notice that the latter tends to fare better than the former more often than not.

-Here are exchange rates provided by Remitly and Xoom on 9 August, 2018.
+Here are exchange rates provided by Remitly and Xoom currency converter on 9 August, 2018.

 As you can see, the dollar to INR Remitly rate is better than the dollar to rupee rate provided by Xoom.
-Incidentally, while the Remitly USD to INR rate is typically better than the Xoom USD to INR rate, it might be worth your while to compare their rates with better alternatives such as WorldRemit and TransferWise.
+Incidentally, while the Remitly rate is typically better than the Xoom rate, it might be worth your while to compare their rates with better alternatives such as WorldRemit and TransferWise.

 - User Rating

 - Regular Payments

 The United States has used the dollar in its current form as its official currency since 1792.
 The U.S. dollar is also used as the primary currency in the Caribbean, two British Overseas Territories, the Federated States of Micronesia, Turks and Caicos Islands, the British Virgin Islands, El Salvador, and Ecuador.
 Its use together with other currencies is prevalent in places such as Haiti, Panama, Belize, Liberia, Zimbabwe, Cambodia, and Myanmar.